 group is negatively identified.
 These self-inflicted blows, many

-of which are delivered with humor, serve the purpose of toughening
+of which are delivered with humour, serve the purpose of toughening

 up the minority’s fragile psyche, so when these same slurs